-How Facebook’s March 7th News Feed Changes Affect Businesses and Marketers
+How Facebook’s March 7th News Feed Changes Affect Businesses

 Today Facebook announce a number of changes to News Feed which have huge implications for businesses, marketers and their Facebook Pages.
 The main changes that affect businesses are how visual content and stories are displayed in users’ News Feeds, and the introduction of Following Feed.
 One of the main reasons for this is the uptick in the percentage of News Feed Stories that are photos from 25% in November 2011 to almost 50% in January 2013:

 The News Feed has been made much wider.
 To make room for the larger News Feed, Facebook has removed the left-side bar.
 This allows for much larger visual content and stories within the News Feed.
 This is a very positive change for marketers, as it will make their visual content much more engaging and visible directly in the feed.

 The new News Feed show visual content shared on Facebook like photos, photo albums, videos and even content from 3rd party sites much bigger.
 This allows businesses and marketers to show more detailed photos and reach much higher levels of engagement with every piece of content.
 Check out a couple example story formats below:

 One of the most exciting changes for Facebook Pages is the change to the story format for when a friend Likes a Facebook Page.
 When a user Likes a Facebook Page, their friend will see a much larger image of the Facebook Page in the story, including the Page’s profile picture and cover photo.
 This will drive much higher engagement with fans friends on that story:

 Shared Links focus much more on the visual content, as opposed to the users who shared it.
 Below shows a video shared by several friends.
 The video is the main focus, with the images of friends who shared appearing to the left.
 You can hover over the pictures of each friend to see what they said about the video in the comments section below: